 - An AI bot can assist in categorizing contributions, for example, help requests vs. support provided, or feature request vs. bug reporting, especially if these are all done in the same issue tracker.

 - Especially with automated reports, allow community members to opt-out and not appear on the contribution reports.

 - Acknowledge imperfect capture of contribution types and be explicit about what types of contributions are included.

 - As a project evolves, methods for collecting types of contributions will need to adapt.
-For example, when an internationalization library is exchanged, project activity around localization conceivably produces different metrics before and after the change.
+For example, when an internationalization library is replaced with a different one, project activity around localization conceivably produces different metrics before and after the change.

 - Account for activity from bots when mining contribution types at large scale.